StephaneDucasse/StephaneDucasse.github.io/site/books.md

                         </div>
                     </td>
                 </tr>
 </table>

-## Soon Columns
+## Some old columns in developer's magazines

-I wrote some columns in developer journals and many of them were the first one in France about Software Engineering good practices such as Unit testing and refactorings.
+I wrote some columns in developer journals (such as https://www.programmez.com) and many of them were the first one in France about Software Engineering good practices such as Unit testing and refactorings.

 - [ Un tour en Squeak ](/columns/Art1-SqueakTour.pdf)
 - [ Syntax ](/columns/Art2-Eng-AminimalistSyntax.pdf)